jjcarrier/vicon/README.md

 Below is a basic overview of `vicon` functionality:

+- [x] Built on .NET 8 for cross-platform support.
 - [x] CLI supported
   - Serial processing of commands, allowing for complex control sequences.
   - Normal-style and JSON-style output to provide option for human readability